zzonyo/trust-docs-test/source/index.html.md

 | cid      | string | Optional ; Client requests unique ID                 |
 | topic    | string | Required； Subscribe Topic, Subscribe (positions.$symbol) Required  Subscribe/unsubscribe the position data of a single coin, when the $symbol value is *, it stands for subscribing the data of all coins |

-- Added periodical push in WebSocket position interface with a default frequency of 300 seconds / time

 > When there is any position update, the server will send notification with return parameter.
 For example: